 - Probability: STA 281 or STA 320 (3) or STA 524 (3)

-- One Additional STA Course Approved by STA DUS (3-4)
+- One Additional STA Course approved by the Director of Undergraduate Studies (3-4)

-- Course in Student's Area Approved by STA DUS (3-4)
+Course in Student's Area approved by the Director of Undergraduate Studies (3-4)

 More detailed course descriptions can be found here.